RussellSchwedhelm/ST10065470_RussellSchwedhelm_PROG7311_POE/README.txt

 ----------------------------------------------------------------------------------------------------------
 Home
 ~~~~
-Welcome to the hOME page of Agri-Energy Connect, your hub for sustainable agriculture and green energy
+Welcome to the Home page of Agri-Energy Connect, your hub for sustainable agriculture and green energy
-solutions!
+solutions.
 Below, you'll find guidance on how to navigate the page and what features are available:
 ---------------------------------------
 Main Banner: The top section of the page features a captivating banner with the title "Welcome to Agri-Energy Connect"
 and a brief description of the platform's purpose.
 You'll also find a "Learn More" button directing you to the About Us page.